-- 70. The Authority is required to take a balanced judgement, weighing any public benefits of the development against the impact on the significance of non-designated heritage assets on the site. - 71.
-The proposed development, by virtue of its massing, form and detailed design, fails to respect the character and appearance of the existing buildings on the site. - 72.
-Whilst the principle of a garage in this location is acceptable, the benefits identified do not outweigh the adverse impact of the proposed development on the significance and setting of the non- designated heritage assets of Dains Mill and the Kyle building. - 73.
-As such, it is concluded that the proposal is contrary to policies GSP3, L1, L3, DMC3, DMC5, DMH8 and national planning policy, and advice in the Authority's Design Guidance.
+- 74. The Authority is required to take a balanced judgement, weighing any public benefits of the development against the impact on the significance of non-designated heritage assets on the site. - 75.
+The proposed development, by virtue of its massing, form and detailed design, fails to respect the character and appearance of the existing buildings on the site. - 76.
+Whilst the principle of a garage in this location is acceptable, the benefits identified do not outweigh the adverse impact of the proposed development on the significance and setting of the non- designated heritage assets of Dains Mill and the Kyle building. - 77.
+It is concluded that the proposal is contrary to policies GSP3, L1, L3, DMC3, DMC5, DMH8 and national planning policy, and advice in the Authority's Design Guidance.